 Anywhere But Here is an external representation of the inner turmoil of exile.
 Using magic realism tropes, it follows a family on a journey back towards Chile from Canada.
 They drive in a mythological chrome convertible along the desert border between the US and Mexico, each with different emotions about the North they are leaving and the South they are approaching, reversing their refugee flight, refusing the state of exile.
 The father and his two young daughters encounter an increasingly fantastic range of characters.
 They are encircled by past, present and future, in a collective vision that takes them, and the audience, into the compelling experiences of people crossing and guarding the border.
 Threaded through the external journey is the internal search for home in an unstable world.
 With the arrival of the mother of the family, they confront the costs of exile and the true nature of home.

-A celebration of Latinx theatre in Vancouver, this deeply relevant and imaginative piece will premiere at the Vancouver Playhouse in February, 2020.
-Exploring the state of exile and the true nature of home, Carmen Aguirre’s new play is both hilarious and deeply poignant, featuring a borderless cast of 10 artists of colour and a creative team led by Carmen, and an acclaimed Chicanx duo: director Juliette Carrillo and designer Christopher Acebo.
+A celebration of Latinx theatre in Vancouver, this deeply relevant, imaginative piece will premiere at the Vancouver Playhouse in February, 2020.
+Carmen Aguirre’s new play is both hilarious and deeply poignant, featuring a borderless cast of nine artists of colour and a creative team led by Carmen, and an acclaimed Chicanx duo: director Juliette Carrillo and designer Christopher Acebo.